NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 12

-• The boat will drop you off at the northern section of the park.
+The boat will drop you off at the northern section of the park.
 The drop off spot is Awaroa Lodge.
-There you have lunch and begin the hike through lush forest and ocean scenery, ending at a specified beach where the boat will pick you up and return back to Kaiteriteri.
+You have lunch, then start a hike through forest and ocean views, ending at a beach where a boat will take you back to Kaiteriteri.

 DAY 13.